 This restaurant's onigiri is very soft.
 (The onigiri is not pressured so much.)

-I don't think that the price is reasonable because even though they do use high-quality and tasty rice, they are not generous with the toppings in the rice balls.
+I don't think that the price is reasonable because even though they do use high-quality tasty rice and nori wrapper (dried sea vegetable), they are not generous with the toppings in the rice balls.

 To be honest, I most likely will not go back to this restaurant.
 However, if you are a tourist and would like a unique Japanese dining experience, it may be worth trying.